 ARTICLE 2.
 SCRIMMAGE DOWN.
-Following any timeout (3-37-1), the game clock shall be started on a scrimmage down when the ball is next snapped, except in the following situations:
+Following any timeout (3-36-1), the game clock shall be started on a scrimmage down when the ball is next snapped, except in the following situations:

-(a) Whenever a runner goes out of bounds on a play from scrimmage, the game clock is started when an official spots the ball at the inbounds spot, and the Referee gives the signal to start the game clock, except that the clock will start on the snap:
+- (a) Whenever a runner goes out of bounds on a play from scrimmage, the game clock is started on the Referee's signal that a ball has been returned to play, except that the clock will start on the snap: - (1) after a change of possession; - (2) after the two-minute warning of the first half; or - (3) inside the last five minutes of the second half.

-- (1) after a change of possession; - (2) after the two-minute warning of the first half; or - (3) inside the last five minutes of the second half. - (b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred. - (c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred. - (d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - (e) If the game clock is stopped before or after a down for a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - (1) the foul occurs after the two-minute warning of the first half; - (2) the foul occurs inside the last five minutes of the second half; - (3) The offense commits a foul during the fourth period or overtime after the ball has been made ready for play, causing the clock to stop before a snap; - (4) the offense commits two successive delay of game penalties during the same down while time is in (see 12-3-1-n); or - (5) a specific rule prescribes otherwise. - (f) If a fumble or backward pass by any player goes out of bounds, the game clock starts on the Referee's signal that a ball has been returned to the field of play. - (g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - (h) During the Try, which is an untimed down. - (i) When a specific rule prescribes otherwise.
+- (b) If there is an injury timeout prior to the two-minute warning, the game clock is started as if the injury timeout had not occurred. - (c) If there is an excess team timeout after the two-minute warning, the game clock is started as if the excess timeout had not occurred, unless the opponent chooses to have the clock start on the snap. - (d) If there is a Referee's timeout, the game clock is started as if the Referee's timeout had not occurred. - (e) If the game clock is stopped before or after a down for a foul by either team, following enforcement or declination of a penalty, the game clock will start as if the foul had not occurred, except that the clock will start on the snap if: - (1) the foul occurs after the two-minute warning of the first half; - (2) the foul occurs inside the last five minutes of the second half; - (3) the offense commits a foul during the fourth period or regular season overtime after the ball has been made ready for play, causing the clock to stop before a snap; - (4) the offense commits two successive delay of game penalties during the same down while time is in (see 12-3-1-n); or - (5) a specific rule prescribes otherwise. - (f) If a fumble or backward pass by any player goes out of bounds, the game clock starts on the Referee's signal that a ball has been returned to the field of play. - (g) When there is a 10-second runoff, the game clock starts when the Referee signals that the ball is ready for play. - (h) During the Try, which is an untimed down. - (i) When a specific rule prescribes otherwise.